-All women can practice exercises that strengthens uterus under the guidance of a physiotherapist.
-Women who practice extreme exercises, particularly exercises that gives undue pressure to the lower abdomen must be done with extreme care.
-Otherwise it can lead to uterus dislocation.
+All women can practice exercises that strengthen uterus under the guidance of a physiotherapist.
+Women who practice extreme exercises, particularly exercises that give undue pressure to the lower abdomen must be done with extreme care.
+Otherwise, it can lead to uterus dislocation.

 Fish, eggs, lentils, sprouts are rich in protein content, these foods can strengthen the muscles.
-To overcome the problem of excess bleeding during pregnancy which results in haemoglobin deficiency, pregnant woman can take foods rich in iron content.
+To overcome the problem of excess bleeding during pregnancy, which results in hemoglobin deficiency, pregnant women can take foods rich in iron content.